danielneil/Smart-Worm-Habitat/README.md

 # Smart-Worm-Bin

-A smart worm bin system that monitors the health of a worm bin using a little computer (nawww).
+A (proposed) smart worm bin system that monitors the health of a worm bin using a little computer (nawww).

 ## What does it monitor?